Skip to content

 Start dates

-Managing life-threatening emergency situations, responding to patients suffering from illness or injury – it’s all in a day’s work for the paramedic.
-Working in a tight-knit team and with other healthcare professionals, you’ll provide immediate assistance indoors, outdoors, on the road or in the air.
+Managing life-threatening emergencies, responding to patients experiencing illness, helping people at their most vulnerable – it’s all in a day’s work for the paramedic.
+Working in a team and with other healthcare professionals, you’ll provide vital care indoors, outdoors, on the road or in the air.

 College of Paramedics logo.

-• As a Department we put a huge emphasis on student support throughout the three years through innovative pastoral support, learning support and peer support.
+• Student support – we put a huge emphasis on student support throughout the three years, with innovative pastoral support, learning support and peer support.

 Learn more about studying at St George's